top of page

 3. Use a Consistent Sleep Phrase

-“It’s sleepy time now, I’m right here.”
+Something simple like: “It’s sleepy time now, I’m right here.”
+Over time, this becomes a powerful cue.

 4. Offer Reassurance Without Fully Resetting Sleep

-If they wake, respond in a way that reassures them but still encourages them to settle in the cot, patting, shushing, or your voice can go a long way.
+If they wake, respond in a way that reassures them but still encourages them to settle in the cot.
+Patting, shushing, or your voice can go a long way.

 5. Take It Step by Step

 You don’t have to go from full room-sharing to solo nights instantly.
-You could start with naps in their own room then gradually move to full nights.
+You could start with naps in their own room, then gradually move to full nights.

 What to Expect (and What’s Normal)

-Even with the smoothest transition, it’s normal to see a few more night wakes initially, some resistance going into bedtime and a need for some extra reassurance.
-This doesn’t mean its not working, it just means that your little ones is adjusting.
-It is important to stay consistent, keep your approach calm and give it time.
+Even with the smoothest transition, it’s normal to see a few more night wakes initially, some resistance going into bedtime, and a need for some extra reassurance.
+This doesn’t mean it’s not working; it just means that your little one is adjusting.

-This transition isn’t about “pushing” independence, it’s about gently guiding your baby towards it and remember, there really is no rush.
-If it doesn’t feel right yet it’s absolutely ok to wait.
+It is important to stay consistent, keep your approach calm, and give it time.
+This transition isn’t about “pushing” independence; it’s about gently guiding your baby towards it.
+Remember, there really is no rush.
+If it doesn’t feel right yet, it’s absolutely okay to wait.

 Comments